The GSD's Spring 2021 Public Programs are all virtual and require registration.

 The practice of homage, particularly of black lives, is pursued concurrent with an ongoing critique of anti-blackness and its spatial manifestations.
 Homage follows immersion, meditation and research.
 An expanding sense of what spatial practice can be or should be, emerges out of projects of homage.

 By sharing this work, we are concerned with developing an architecture of consequence and an enduring public culture, be it through activism, publications, exhibitions, performances or buildings.
-The public imagination can be expanded by brining to life what has been lost or bringing into being what is yet to be imagined.
+The public imagination can be expanded by bringing to life what has been lost or bringing into being what is yet to be imagined.

 This event is supported by the Rachel Dorothy Tanur Memorial Lectureship Fund.